I’m about 2 weeks into doing something I’ve never done before: Counting my calories.

 a) I do a considerable amount of snacking between meals and all that adds up.

-b) Filling my plate completely is way more food than necessary.
+b) Completely filling my plate puts on way more food than necessary.

 b) I love dark chocolate covered almonds.